PhilipPartsch/Example_ID_handle/docs/components/A/index.rst

 .. needtable:: Table of sw_req
    :filter: c.this_doc() and type == 'sw_req'

+We cannot use in needpie and needbar, see https://github.com/useblocks/sphinx-needs/issues/1449.

 .. needpie:: Pie chart of ratio sw_req / comp